a31user/LG-15Z980-Monterey-EFI/README.md

 +Add
 Please change the smbios with GenSMBIOS before you use it.
 If you are using catalina or big sur, plesase change airportitlwm version, and intelbluetoothfirmware+bluetoolfixup to intelbluetoothfirmware+intelbluetoothinjector.
+Also, Careful for changing smbios, change smbios to another MacBookPro15,2 or change smbios and the model name in the usbmapping Kext.

 This EFI's ACPI PART is made refered to https://github.com/suzuke/LG-Gram-13z980-Opencore.

+*The EFI is located in the Releases Page Attachment.*